The Game and Playe of the Chesse

-The Game and Playe of Chesse is a book by William Caxton, the first English printer.
-Published in the 1470s, it is the second book published in English, the first being Recuyell of the Historyes of Troye, also by Caxton.
+The Game and Playe of the Chesse is a book by William Caxton, the first English printer.
+Published in 1476, it is one of the earliest titles published in English, the first being Recuyell of the Historyes of Troye, also by Caxton.
 It was based on a book by Jacobus de Cessolis.
 The book is an "allegory of fixed social structures where each rank has its allotted role."